HudZah/wearAmask/README.md

 You can view all your locations in a single list in your "Locations" tab, allowing you to edit or delete a location.

+wearAmask stores your locations locally on your device, we never send data to a server to protect your privacy.

 ![](wAmFullScreenshot.png)